 - Fully produced multimedia lecture

 - PDFs of slides with transcripts

 Transcription requirement: it is strongly recommended that faculty script lectures prior to recording.
 If this is not possible, the department should pay for transcription in order to comply with guidelines for accessibility.
-For more information about accessibility in online courses, see accessibility.umn.edu and ask your instructional designer more about how to implement the six core skills in your courses.
+For more information about accessibility in online courses, see Accessible U and ask your instructional designer more about how to implement the seven core skills in your courses.

-Beginning with the SPH Moodle Template, instructional designers build the Moodle site for the course.
+Beginning with the SPH Canvas Template, which is available in Canvas Commons, instructional designers build the Canvas site for the course.
 The result of this process is a completed course site.

 - Externally-produced resources (PDFs, multimedia, lectures, documents) loaded into course site

 - Readings list provided to Libraries and added to course site

 Canvas course site development varies from course to course.
 Our instructional designers will define expectations and customize a schedule to meet your specific course needs.

 Prior to course launch, the Office of E-Learning Services will review and test all online courses that are finished on schedule.
 Courses that have missed multiple milestones may not be able to launch as planned or will need to scale back media production and other time-intensive goals.
 It is strongly recommended that courses that are this far behind do not launch as ‘playing catch up’ during the semester negatively impacts student experience, course evaluations, and faculty experience teaching.

 - Proofread text